zcaudate-archive/clojure.tmbundle/README.md

 ## Tips

 In order to get proper word movement in Clojure you might want to set your Word Characters to <code>_/-.:</code> in the Text Editing tab of the TextMate Preferences window.

+For an even more SLIME like experience you could install [`Visor`](http://visor.binaryage.com/) so that switching to the REPL is just a key-stroke away.